Grumpy Old Man

 - Grandpa Phil from Hey Arnold! mostly towards the other boarders.

-- Master Pakku from Avatar: The Last Airbender, also doubles as a Badass Grampa.
+- Master Pakku from Avatar: The Last Airbender, also doubles as a Badass Grandpa.

-- Fire Lord Azulon is a sadistic version of this.
+- Fire Lord Azulon fits this example, though he's more of a Sadist Old Man than anything.
 In his only scene he yells at Ozai about wasting his time, right before threatening him and forcing him to kill his own grandson!

 - There's also the Air Monk who was very impatient with Gyatso's methods of training Aang.